■ site map

 Visual electromagnetic frequencies are only a tiny window within electromagnetic spectrum, spanning 0.0003mm of the wavelength range, from 0.0004 to 0.0007mm (but with the range of frequencies greater than both, infrared and radio frequencies combined).
 Infrared wavelengths extend from 0.0007mm to 1mm; longer wavelengths belong to the radio frequency range, which has by far the widest span of wavelengths, ranging from 1mm to over 100,000km.

-Due to many uses of radio waves, this range has a number of frequency sub-divisions.
+Due to the many uses of radio waves, this range has a number of frequency sub-divisions.
 The high-frequency radio range, between (approximately) 300MHz and 300GHz (corresponding to 1m to 1mm wavelength, respectively), is generally known as microwave radiation.
 Among others, it incorporates HF (high-frequency, such as ultrasound), VHF (very high frequency), UHF (ultra-high frequencies) and SHF (super-high frequencies).
 These waves are used for anything from radio (FM, or "frequency modulated") and TV broadcasting to cell phones, radars and microwave ovens.

 Part of the narrow mid-frequency radio range is used for AM ("amplitude modulated") radio broadcast.

 Low-frequency radio waves, below 300kHz include audible sound (approximately 20Hz to 20kHz).
-Super low (below 300Hz) and extremely low frequencies (below 30Hz) is where most of standard electricity waves are emitted (regular electric power operates at the 50-60Hz frequency).
+Super low (below 300Hz) and extremely low frequencies (below 30Hz) is where most of the standard electricity waves are emitted (regular electric power operates at the 50-60Hz frequency).

 At the very bottom of electromagnetic frequencies is bioelectricity, ranging normally from about 1 to 100Hz.
 For instance, electromagnetic waves accompanying normal human brain activity range from below 1Hz (deep sleep) to 31Hz (highly alert).